-Want to know all about ULPA?
-Take a look at some animated friends learning all about what ULPA can do in this short video "Introducing ULPA".
+Want to know what ULPA is all about?
+Join some animated friends as they find out about ULPA in this short video "Introducing ULPA".

 Information for Students

-Are you a student who loves learning new languages or would like to study one for the first time?
-University Languages Portal Australia is primarily designed to help students just like you discover where to study a language, how to do it, and why it’s a great thing to do.
+Are you a student who loves learning languages and wants to keep going - or would like to study one for the first time?
+University Languages Portal Australia is designed to help students just like you discover where to study a language, how to do it, and why it’s a great thing to do.
 To get started, just start searching!
+Search by Language or Search by University.
 For specific questions on how to use the website, or what to do once you’ve found something you’re interested in, see our FAQs.
 Need more information on why language learning is so good for you?
 See Why Study Languages?

 Information for Careers Advisors and Language Teachers